vkuikka/doom-nukem/README.md

 * Point and directional lights with real-time raycasted shadowmapping.
 * In engine lightmap baking.
 * Real-time raycasted reflections.
+* Normal map used for: transparency, reflections and lighting.
 * Custom tile-based raycast rendering.
 * Precomputed reflection and shadow culling.
 * Custom immediate mode user interface for level editor.